SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Additional Ablation Studies

-\section{Ablation Study on Stability Analysis Across Different Hidden Dimensions}
+\subsection{Ablation Study on Stability Analysis Across Different Hidden Dimensions}

-In Figure \ref{fig:pendulum_stability_hd}, we extensively show the effect of different hidden dimensions contributing to the stability analysis.
+In Figure \ref{fig:pendulum_stability_hd}, the effect of different hidden dimensions contributing to the stability analysis is extensively demonstrated.
 Overall, the stability patterns remain consistent across different $h_d$ configurations: the trajectory initially passes through high-instability regions (yellow) before stabilizing over time.

 In the first row with low $h_d$, the contour patterns are highly similar within the spectral radius and within the imaginary component plots.
 This consistency aligns with the main article and is particularly evident in the initial stage, where the control policy seeks local stability while crossing regions of instability.
 In the second row with high $h_d$, the spectral radius contour reveals more symmetric and well-defined regions of stability, in contrast to the upper row, where local stability is only observed on the lower-value side and the upper region remains unbounded or weakly constrained.
 This suggests that higher latent dimensions enable more accurate local stability characterization, particularly evident in the angular velocity plot.